utsav-bhandari/MyAdventure/README.md

 NOTE: I made this only with the IntelliJ IDE in mind.
 If your terminal doesn't support ANSI colors, it's going to look weird at points.

-__To run the game, you simply need the java files in src and the stlib.jar library__
+__To run the game, you simply need the java files in src and the stlib.jar library.
+It was built using java version 21.0.2__

 The .iml has some junit things in there, which I'm not sure how to remove but that is definitely not required.